saildot4k/saildot4k.github.io/docs/mi/mi-writeups.md

 GREEN FIX        : ON/OFF : Enable/Disable green correction on DVD movies

-DVD VIDEO REGION : 1..8   : Selects the DVD player region.
+DVD VIDEO REGION : 1-8   : Selects the DVD player region.
 Use it to match the corresponding region on RCE protected discs.

 DVD9 DL SUPPORT  : ON/OFF : Enable/Disable Double Layer patch

+BOOT MODE:
-BOOT MODE        : AUTO   : Normal behaviour.
+ - AUTO: Normal behaviour.
 All discs wil autoboot.

-                   FAST   : FastBoot.
+ - FAST: FastBoot.
+Skips logo.
 Same as pressing SELECT on boot.

-                   INFMAN : Execute Infinity Manager on mc0:
+ - INFMAN: Execute Infinity Manager at mc0:/BOOT/MANAGER.ELF.
 Same as Pressing TRIANGLE on boot.

-                   DEV1   : Execute BOOT.ELF on mc0:
+ - DEV1: Execute BOOT.ELF at mc0:/BOOT/.
 Same as Pressing R1 on boot.

-                   DEV2   : Execute BOOT.ELF on HDD
+ - DEV2: Execute BOOT.ELF on HDD.
 Same as Pressing L1 on boot.

-                   DVDV   : Force DVD video mode.
+  - DVDV: Force DVD video mode.
 Same as Pressing CIRCLE on boot.

-PAD DETECT TIME  : 2..10  : Select time to wait for connected pad on boot.
+PAD DETECT TIME  : 2-10  : Select time to wait for connected pad on boot.
 Only useful if pad is left unconnected.

 BOOT LOGO        : ON/OFF : Enable/Disable Matrix boot logo.